-Every woman and some of the men I know has been posting to Facebook with “me too” – an acknowledgment of the sheer scale of harassment in our culture.
+Every woman and some of the men I know has been posting to Facebook with “me too”.
+It’s an acknowledgment of the sheer scale of harassment in our culture.

 What strikes me is the discussions that come out of the posts.
-The harassment that we consider “acceptable” vs “unacceptable.”
-The harassment that started as friendly, and crossed a line because one of the people involved had never before been told no, and didn’t think he needed to ask.
-The harassment that comes in the form of “just a joke” – which might be a joke if one of the people involved didn’t have to be on the alert that jokes can lead to assault.
+The harassment that we consider “acceptable” vs “unacceptable”.
+Harassment that started friendly, and crossed a line because one of the people involved had never before been told no, and didn’t think he needed to ask.
+The “just a joke” – which might be a joke if one of the people involved didn’t have to be on the alert that jokes can lead to assault.

 Many allies are responding “I believe you.”
 That’s good, but I want more.

-Many of the victimized are frustrated, saying “I shouldn’t need to tell you ‘me too.'”
+Many of the victimized are frustrated.
+They say “I shouldn’t need to tell you ‘me too.'”
 Of course they’re right, but since we’ve started this, what can we do now?

 While I don’t agree with all of them, here’s a list of 20 things to consider.